 Carrots were my ultimate fail but provided me with a good laugh.
 I didn’t spend as much time preparing the soil and as a result, they grew like there had been a chemical spill.
 Although I forced myself to eat them, lets just say they won’t be winning any beauty competitions.
 Go directly to jail, do not collect £200 from the bank!

 Pumpkins are my true success story with four plants attempting to take over the space on my plot.
 They’re still green but already fairly big, and spreading out as much as a German on a sun lounger in Spain.
 I can almost taste fresh pumpkin soup!
 Cucumbers and potatoes will also be replanted next year after a bumper harvest.

-Also noted is that slugs appear to love strawberries as much as I do and want to try every single fruit in the bed to be sure of that fact.
-Next year I’ll be laying down plastic to keep those slimy fellows at bay, but also to control the wandering shoots.
+Also noted is slugs appear to love strawberries as much as I do and want to try every single fruit in the bed.
+Next year I’ll be laying down plastic to keep those slimy fellows at bay, and to control the wandering shoots.

 What I’ve enjoyed most about Highgate allotment life, and completely unexpected, is the community spirit.
-It is a rare thing in London to come across so many different personalities within what is essentially a fenced off community.
+It’s a rare thing in London to find so many different personalities inside a fenced off community.
 I also the love the fact that it is quiet, a place where I can escape big city life and retreat to the soil.

 If you see me on plot R5A, come say hi.